-These plants are fairly small, ranging from a mature height of 3″ to 12″ inches tall and 6″ to 18″ inches wide, although they may grow a little bigger outdoors.
+These plants are fairly small, ranging from a mature size of 3″ to 12″ inches tall and 6″ to 18″ inches wide, although they may grow a little bigger outdoors.

 But size isn’t the only difference between potted and planted specimens, as indoor plants tend to have a slower growth rate, taking up to 3 years to reach mature height.

-It also tends to be a creeper outdoors, spreading into available spaces but can be more of a weeping plant when grown in pots, cascading over the sides.
+The White vein nerve plant also tends to be a creeper outdoors, spreading into available spaces, but can be more of a weeping plant when grown in pots, cascading over the sides.

-But this plant’s true claim to fame is its green leaves, and evergreen foliage that can be light or dark green, accented with numerous veins that may be pale greenish-white, pink, red, yellow, or white with many hues in between.
+But the Vein leaf plant’s true claim to fame is its green leaves and evergreen foliage that can be light or dark green, accented with numerous veins that may be pale greenish-white, pink, red, yellow, or white with many hues in between.